Abhishek001konni/docker-dev-env/README.md

 # Dockerized Development Environment

-This repository contains the Docker setup for my customizable development environment.
+This repository contains a Docker setup for my customizable development environment.

 ## Included Tools
 - Debian-based environment with: